ucsd-progsys/click-express/README.markdown

 ## TODO

++ Disable save button when it had just been pressed

 + FIX: history shows student signed off

-+ Move socket service to separate module

 + Show if answer was correct or not in history